Palace of Versailles

 Versailles Entrance Area

-This picture was taken from the front area of the Palace, and the residence of the Royal Family was on the right and the staff lived in the building on the left.
+These pictures were taken from the front area of the Palace, and the residence of the Royal Family is on the right and the staff lived in the building on the left.

 The cobble stoned area was where arriving coaches were allowed to enter and wait for their passengers.

-The image on the above right gives you a much better view of the Versailles Royal Family Residence building.
+The image on the right (image # 2) gives you a much better view of the Versailles Royal Family Residence building.
 The building on the right side of this image is the Royal Chapel, the tallest building of the Palace where the royals prayed.
 Didn't seem to work too well for them, as they were both beheaded during the French Revolution.

 The Hercules Room